fleetdm/fleet/handbook/community.md

 * H3: Subheadings
 * H4: Sub-subheadings (headings nested under subheadings)

-Try to stay within 3 or 4 heading levels.
+Try to stay within three or four heading levels.
 Complicated documents may use more, but pages with a simpler structure are easier to read.

 ### SQL statements